dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 “So is that what you’re going to do?”
 She combined condescension and innocence into a new kind of smile.

 “I’m going to give them what they’re asking for, yes.
 I’ll let them paint their houses.
 I’ll open the gates wider for visitors.
 I don’t know what I can do about the food, but I’ll figure that out.
 And whatever else they need.
 I’ll listen.
 I’ll… I’ll be the honest and safe mayor for an honest and safe town.”
-By then I was sitting up straight and looking into the distance as if at the future.
+By then I was sitting up straight and looking into the distance as if at the future, taking myself quite seriously.

 “And walkable?” she asked.